-As of 30 June 2019, Philly Shipyard had no order backlog.
-Philly Shipyard continues to pursue a mix of newbuild and repair opportunities in the commercial and government markets.
+As of 30 September 2019, Philly Shipyard had no order backlog for ship newbuild programs.
+Philly Shipyard continues to pursue a mix of ship newbuild and repair opportunities in the commercial and government markets.
 Securing contracts to build new vessels is the key to unlocking Philly Shipyard's potential for sustained operations and profitability.
 Due to the under-recovery of overhead costs (i.e., overhead costs incurred and not allocated to projects), Philly Shipyard expects it will continue to incur losses in 2019, even if the shipyard receives orders to build new vessels.
-Barring any impact from new work or extraordinary items, it is expected these losses (at an EBITDA level) should be in line with the cash burn rate.

-In the near term, Philly Shipyard's main focus continues to be the pursuit of the opportunity to build National Security Multi-Mission Vessels (NSMV) for the U.S. Maritime Administration (MARAD).
+In the near term, Philly Shipyard's main focus continues to be the pursuit of the opportunity to build National Security Multi-Mission Vessels (NSMV) for the U.S. Department of Transportation's Maritime Administration (MARAD).
 The NSMV program seeks to replace as many as five of the aging vessels that serve as training ships for the state maritime academies in the United States.
 The contract for the vessel construction manager (VCM) for the NSMV program was awarded to TOTE Services, LLC (TOTE Services) on 22 May 2019, National Maritime Day.
-Award of the construction contract is anticipated within Q4 2019.
+Award of the construction contract to the successful shipyard is still anticipated within Q4 2019.
 The U.S. Congress has appropriated USD 600 million in funding for the first two vessels (i.e., NSMV 1 and NSMV 2).
-MARAD's current objective is to receive the lead vessel within Q4 2022.
+Additional funding of USD 300 million for a third vessel (i.e., NSMV 3) has been appropriated, but this is subject to final approval of the FY2020 budget by Congress.
+MARAD's objective is still to receive the lead vessel within Q4 2022.

-In addition, Philly Shipyard is engaged in discussions related to several other potential new construction projects for U.S.-built vessels, including some contracts which could be awarded in 2019, but mainly work for the medium-term and long-term horizons.
-Among other endeavors, Philly Shipyard is actively pursuing opportunities to build a variety of specialty vessels in the commercial and government sectors.
+In addition, Philly Shipyard is pursuing additional opportunities for new construction projects for U.S.-built vessels, mainly work for the medium-term and long-term horizons.
+Among other endeavors, Philly Shipyard is engaged in discussions across a broad array of prospects and bidding both commercial projects and government programs.
 Philly Shipyard is also exploring potential partnerships that can enhance its prospects to secure new work into the shipyard and create value for the Company and its shareholders.

-Additionally, Philly Shipyard is aggressively pursuing several possibilities for short-term work to have some activity in the shipyard in 2019 before a production start of a potential new shipbuilding project.
+Additionally, Philly Shipyard is aggressively pursuing several possibilities for short-term work to have some activity in the shipyard before a production start of a potential new shipbuilding project.
 In particular, Philly Shipyard is pursuing opportunities for steel work and repair, maintenance, modernization and conversion jobs to utilize idle capacity in its fabrication shops and dry-docks.
 In support of this, Philly Shipyard has submitted to the U.S. Navy a Master Ship Repair Agreement and is in the process of having its two drydocks certified to Naval Sea Systems Command (NAVSEA) requirements.

-On 2 July 2019, Philly Shipyard was awarded its first repair and maintenance contract for the SS Antares, a large MARAD vessel that is managed by TOTE Services.
-It is planned that the vessel will arrive at the end of July with the repair and maintenance effort expected to last approximately two months.
-Philly Shipyard's objective is to win similar repair and maintenance contracts going forward in order to continuously utilize its drydocks as part of its plan to reconstitute its workforce.
+On 2 July 2019, Philly Shipyard was awarded its first repair and maintenance contract for the FSS Antares, a large MARAD vessel that is managed by TOTE Services.
+The vessel arrived at the end of July with the repair and maintenance effort expected to last into December.
+On 3 October 2019, Philly Shipyard was awarded its second repair and maintenance contract for the FSS Pollux, another large MARAD vessel that is managed by TOTE Services.
+Work on the FSS Pollux is planned to commence after completion of work on the FSS Antares, and is expected to last approximately three months.

+Philly Shipyard's objective remains to secure a mix of government and commercial newbuild contracts, while also winning repair and maintenance contracts that allow the yard to continuously utilize its drydocks.
 Philly Shipyard's strategy and outlook for combining government and commercial work remains unchanged since the 2018 annual report.